-Referrers: A referrer is the information passed along by a Web browser that references the Web URL you linked from.
-Our Web server automatically gathers this information.
+Referrers: A referrer is the information passed along by a browser that references the Internet URL you linked from.
+Our Internet server automatically gathers this information.
 Emory Law uses this information for site statistical analysis.
 Emory Law will not use this information to attempt to identify your personal information.

-System Information: System information includes time, type of Web browser being used, the operating system or platform, and CPU speed.
-Your Web browser sends this information automatically when you are connected to a Web site.
+System Information: System information includes time, type of browser being used, the operating system or platform, and CPU speed.
+Your browser sends this information automatically when you are connected to a website.
 This information is used by Emory Law to identify broad demographic statistics and may be used to provide information appropriate for your computer system.
 Emory Law will not use this information to attempt to identify your personal information.

 Security: While no system can provide guaranteed security, we take reasonable efforts to keep information you provide to us secure, including encryption technology and physical security at the location of the server where information is stored.

 Links to Other Sites: The Emory University School of Law website includes hyperlinks to sites maintained or controlled by others.
 Emory Law is not responsible for and does not routinely screen, approve, review, or endorse the contents or use of any of the products or services that may be offered at this or any other website.
 We advise you to review the individual privacy policies of the respective sites.

 Email Unsubscribe: If you no longer wish to receive a specific newsletter, follow the "unsubscribe" instructions located near the bottom of each newsletter.
 To unsubscribe from future e-mail communications, please email communications(at)law.emory.edu »